glowkeeper/IntroToBuilding3DGamesInUnity/docs/creatingTheGame.md

 _Figure 15: Postioned UI Elements_

-Finally, you need to reference and update those objects in "GameManager", and in its _Inspector_ , drag the "Game Time" _GameObject_ into the serialised field "Time", and the "Game Complete" _GameObject_ into the serialised field "Complete".
+Finally, you need to reference and update those _TextMeshPro GameObjects_ in the "GameManager" script, and in its _Inspector_ , drag the "Game Time" _GameObject_ into the serialised field "Time", and the "Game Complete" _GameObject_ into the serialised field "Complete".
 The finished script is below.

 ```csharp
 using System.Collections;